 As Tea Duong’s work often makes it difficult for him to take calls, it is more convenient for him to make most contact via email.

-Please contact Tea using this form.
+For more information, please contact Tea using this form.
 You’ll be provided with more details of what Tea offers, an opportunity to discuss individualizing the workshop for your program’s needs as well as costs and availability.